- Individual detached home

-Launceston is an ancient town steeped in History with the imposing Launceston castle overlooking the town and surrounding area.
-Referred to as 'the gateway to Cornwall' Launceston is centred one mile west of the River Tamar, which constitutes almost the entire border between the Cornish peninsular and Devon, the A30 is ideally located on the fringe of Launceston connecting to the rest of Cornwall with great access to the beautiful Coastline alongside the City's of Plymouth and Exeter in the other direction.
-The town itself offers a variety of individual businesses from boutiques to fine food shops, blending with occasional national outlets including Tesco’s, WH Smith and Costa’s coffee.
+Launceston is an ancient town steeped in history with the imposing Launceston Castle overlooking the town and surrounding area.
+Referred to as 'the gateway to Cornwall' Launceston is centred one mile (1.6 km) West of the River Tamar, which constitutes almost the entire border between the Cornish peninsular and Devon, the A30 is ideally located on the fringe of Launceston connecting to the rest of Cornwall with great access to the beautiful coastline whilst providing great access to Plymouth and Exeter and beyond.
+The town itself offers a variety of individual businesses from boutiques to fine food shops, blending with occasional national outlets including Tesco, M&S Food and Costa coffee.
 Local facilities include a leisure centre, medical facilities and well regarded primary and secondary schooling.

-The very impressive Launceston Castle dates from Norman times and before the 13th century AD Launceston used to be the capital of the Earldom of Cornwall.
-Launceston has given its name to other places in the world including Australia and the Cornish name is Lannstefan, Lannstefan is Cornish for Church of St Stephen.
+Did you know?
+The very impressive Launceston Castle dates from Norman times.
+Before the 13th century AD Launceston used to be the capital of the Earldom of Cornwall.
+Launceston has given its name to other places in the world including Australia.
+The Cornish name is Lannstefan and Lannstefan is Cornish for Church of St Stephen.